roryai/transfer_wizard_redux/readme.md

 # Transfer Wizard
-#### A tool to organise your media files by date into folders structured by year and quarter
+### A tool to organise your media files by date into folders structured by year and quarter

 ##### Development notes:

 This project is a work in progress and is under active development.
 As such use it at your own risk.

 My main language is Ruby.
-I wanted to learn Python so that's the language I chose for this project.
-As such my coding style may be less Pythonic and more influenced by Ruby conventions.
+I wanted to learn Python and so taught myself whilst building this.
+As such I will not always follow Pythonic conventions.

 I wanted to learn by experimenting, so some design decisions are unorthodox. e.g.: instead of using the built in logger I have built my own using the singleton pattern.
 The database controller also uses the singleton pattern.

 I aim to use the Python standard library or build my own helpers and tools wherever possible.
 As such pytest and pytest-mock are the only external requirements.

+There is only minimal error handling as I wanted errors to surface immediately during development and testing.
+Error handling is on the roadmap.

 ### Overview